thusharabandara/Geo-Area-Calculator-and-Map-Creation-Tool/readme.md

 # Land Area Calculator and Map Creation Tool

 ## Motivation Fact
-The land sustains every aspect of our lives, providing fundamental life-support systems and the foundation of our economy and society.Calculating land area is one of the most important data collection and analysis tasks in modern world.There wasn’t a proper tool link with GIS platform to calculate the Area.
+The land sustains every aspect of our lives, providing fundamental life-support systems and the foundation of our economy and society.
+Calculating land area is one of the most important data collection and analysis tasks in modern world.There wasn’t a proper tool link with GIS platform to calculate the Area.
 If it was, it will be useful and productive for single users.
 (Single User; Surveyors, Students, Undergraduates and the Researchers)

 ## The objective of the creating Tool
 *	To create the area Map with calculate perimeter for GIS users.